aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/list-objects/sort-table-data/_index.md

 keywords: "Aspose.Cells Cloud, Excel, list object, sort data, REST API, worksheet"
 description: "Learn how to sort ListObject (table) data in an Excel worksheet using Aspose.Cells Cloud REST API (v3.0).
 Includes endpoint, parameters, sample cURL request, and SDK examples."
 weight: 40
+ArticleTitle: "Sort ListObject Data in an Excel Worksheet – Aspose.Cells Cloud API"
 ---

+**Prerequisites**
+To call this API you must have a valid Aspose Cloud JWT access token and the workbook must be uploaded to Aspose Cloud storage.
+Include the header `Authorization: Bearer <jwt token>` in every request.

 This REST API sorts a table’s data in an Excel worksheet.
 To use this operation, provide the workbook name, worksheet name, and the index of the target ListObject, together with a `dataSorter` JSON body that defines the sorting criteria.